lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 > I'm going back to the room I was in.

-_Emmett leaves the cockpit and heads towards the crew's quarters._
+_Emmett leaves the lounge and heads towards the crew's quarters._

 **RPretribution** _(02-Jul-18 05:20 PM)_